christyharagan/segment-sloth/readme.md

  - When choosing TypeScript, enable fully typed development against tracking plans
  - Debug your functions from within your IDE, including initiating source-function runs from external URL calls (to test against your actual service providers), or initiating destination-function runs from the Segment UI (to enable easy testing with events collected by Segment)
  - Test your functions locally (for automated unit/functional testing)
- - Deployment of functions both from the command line and programmatically
+ - Deployment of functions from the command line, programmatically, or via a GitHub action for auto deploy upon a push to GitHub
  - NPM package support for functions

 Table of Contents